toddkao/lightningkatana.github.io/README.md

 ### Completed
 -------
-* CNAME and setup DNS for toddkao.com (under construction)
+* CNAME and setup DNS for toddkao.com
-* New menu bar
 * url .html file extension removal ( [handled by .htaccess](https://alexcican.com/post/how-to-remove-php-html-htm-extensions-with-htaccess/) )
-* Back-to-top button on bottom right

 ### To be completed
 -------